-Additionally, both the VAWA Reauthorization and the SAVE Act would purport to give tribes criminal jurisdiction over domestic violence committed by non-Indians if the tribes provide to the defendant "all other rights whose protection is necessary under the Constitution of the United States in order for Congress to recognize and affirm the inherent power of the participating tribe to exercise special domestic violence criminal jurisdiction over the defendant."
+Additionally, the VAWA Reauthorization would purport to give tribes criminal jurisdiction over domestic violence committed by non-Indians if the tribes provide to the defendant "all other rights whose protection is necessary under the Constitution of the United States in order for Congress to recognize and affirm the inherent power of the participating tribe to exercise special domestic violence criminal jurisdiction over the defendant."
 The meaning of this phrase is not clear, but there are two plausible interpretations.

 The Senate Committee on the Judiciary proposed in the VAWA Reauthorization Report that this provision would require tribes to "to protect effectively the same Constitutional rights as guaranteed in State court criminal proceedings."
 Stepping back for a moment, as originally conceived, the federal Bill of Rights did not apply against the states.
 It was not until passage of the Fourteenth Amendment, and subsequent incorporation by the Supreme Court, that protections in the Bill of Rights were applied against the states.
 To determine which rights should be "incorporated," the Court asks whether the right is "implicit in the concept of ordered liberty" or required to ensure the "fundamental fairness essential to the very concept of justice."
 Under incorporation, all criminal procedure safeguards contained in the Bill of Rights have been applied against the states except for the grand jury clause of the Fifth Amendment.
-It is plausible that the above phrase from the VAWA Reauthorization and SAVE Act was intended to encompass this same set of rights.
+It is plausible that the above phrase from the VAWA Reauthorization was intended to encompass this same set of rights.
 If so, Indian tribes would be required to guarantee all the rights contained in the Bill of Rights except for a grand jury.
-This would mean the addition of several protections not currently accorded defendants in all tribal courts, including a jury of one's peers and the right to counsel in misdemeanor cases where the defendant faces actual imprisonment.
+This would mean the addition of several protections not currently accorded all defendants in tribal court prosecutions.

-Alternatively, this "recognize and affirm" provision may merely require what is currently given under the Indian Civil Rights Act and the Tribal Law and Order Act.
+Alternatively, this "recognize and affirm" provision may merely require tribes to provide those protections that are currently available under the Indian Civil Rights Act and the Tribal Law and Order Act.
 The Senate Report states that these statutes "protect individual liberties and constrain the power of tribal governments in much the same ways that the Constitution limits the powers of Federal and State governments."
 This could mean that all the rights in these two statutes are deemed sufficient to permit Congress to "recognize and affirm the inherent power" of the tribes to exercise criminal jurisdiction over non-Indians.
-As shown, this would exclude several protections accorded under the U.S. Constitution as applied against the states, including a jury of one's peers and right to counsel in misdemeanor cases where the defendant faces actual punishment.
+As discussed below, this could hinder several protections accorded under the U.S. Constitution as applied against the states.